MansMeg/IntroML/README.md

+# Note!
+The course is currently being updated for the 2021 version!
+The information will change!

 # Introduction Course in Machine Learning at Uppsala University

 Welcome to the github repo for the introduction course in Machine Learning at Uppsala University.
 This repo contain all necessary material and information for the course.